LSSTDESC/firecrown/examples/srd_sn/README.md

+The structure of input dataset follows the same pattern as Pantheon dataset for cosmosis.
+This consists of a single systematic covariance matrix and the data vector which is the Hubble Diagram data.

+Hubble Diagram : The data format is mostly zeros.
+The only columns that we actually need here are the redshift, magnitude, and magnitude error

+The Hubble Diagram data format should contain the following columns :
+#name zcmb zhel dz mb dmb x1 dx1 color dcolor 3rdvar d3rdvar cov_m_s cov_m_c cov_s_c set ra dec biascor

+Covariance Matrix : The file format has the first line as an integer indicating the number of covariance elements, and the subsequent lines being the elements.
+It contains flattened 1-D values of the original square matrix, of dimension  = (N X N), where N = No. of rows in Hubble Diagram.

-generate_sn_data.py : creates the sacc file output.
+`generate_sn_data.py` : creates the sacc file output.

  For default execution,
-python generate_sn_data.py
+        `python generate_sn_data.py`

+  This will generate a folder `sndata` and download the `LSST_DESC_SRD_v1_release` data.
+  It will create two sub directories :
+        a) Y1_DDF_FOUNDATION
+   	b) Y10_DDF_WFD_FOUNDATION

+    	It will further generate the `sacc` file using the Y1 data.

  For user defined input files,
         3 arguments are passed

   SYNTAX:
 	python generate_sn_data.py <PATH> <Hubble Diagram> <Covariance Matrix>

   EXAMPLE:
-python generate_sn_data.py ~/example data.txt sys.txt
+	`python generate_sn_data.py ~/example data.txt sys.txt`

   REQUIREMENTS:
 	Both the files Hubble Diagram and Covariance Matrix should be in the same folder.
 	The location of which is then passed as argument <PATH>